HomeDing/homeding.github.io/sensors/sensors.md

 ### Chips for Digital and Analog I/O

+More Digital and Analog I/O can be handled when using special elements for specific chips.

 ::: sensor pcf8574
 The **PCF8574** is a 8-Bit I/O Expander for I2C Bus to control 8 digital input or output signals.